How Instagram Fails To Protect Queer Artists From Hate And Bullying | BOOM

-It’s been 12 days since Pranshu, a 16-year-old queer artist, took his own life.
-The hateful messages on the comments section of his last Instagram post still keep coming.
+It’s been 12 days since Pranshu Yadav, a 16-year-old queer makeup artist, took their own life.
+The hateful messages in the comments section of their last Instagram post still keep coming.

 “You deserved that”, “Chalo ek chu**iya to kam hua”, “Next target?” are some of the brazen comments amid the ‘RIP’ ones.

-On 12 November, Pranshu uploaded a transition video where he danced to a song and changed to a saree, makeup, and gold jewelry.
-On 21 November, Pranshu, who goes by the name @glamupwithpranshu on Instagram with over 35,000 followers, died by suicide.
+On 12 November, queer makeup artist Pranshu yadav uploaded a transition video where he danced to a song and changed to a saree, makeup, and gold jewelry.
+On 21 November, Pranshu Yadav, who goes by the name @glamupwithpranshu on Instagram with over 35,000 followers, died by suicide.

 The 16-year-old self-taught artist was supported only by their single parent, their mother.
 Right after their death, campaigns such as #JusticeForPranshu were run on Instagram seeking justice for him.
-But soon the hashtag gained eyeballs, Instagram blocked the hashtag stating it “goes against the guildies”.
+But soon, Instagram blocked the hashtag stating it “goes against the guildies”.

 While Pranshu's tragic step was covered briefly by a few news outlets, it has failed to trigger widespread outrage that would make Instagram and other social media platforms sit up and make amends.